getlost01/gfg-potd/2024/02-2024(feb)/18 - Sum of leaf nodes in BST.md

 The problem can be found at the following link: [Question Link](https://www.geeksforgeeks.org/problems/sum-of-leaf-nodes-in-bst/1)

 ### My Approach
-- Implement a recursive function to traverse the BST in an inorder fashion (left, root, right).
-- During the traversal, check if the current node is a leaf node (both left and right children are nullptr).
+- If the root is null, it returns 0.
-- If it's a leaf node, add its data value to the sum (ans).
+- If the root has no left and right children (i.e., it's a leaf node), it returns the value of that node.
-- Recursively call the function on the left and right subtrees.
+- Otherwise, it recursively calls itself on the left and right subtrees and returns the sum of the results.
-- Initialize the sum (ans) to zero before starting the traversal.
-- Return the final sum after the traversal.

 ### Time and Auxiliary Space Complexity